andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 ### Installing a Pod network

-Prior to initialization of a cluster, a network needs to be considered and IP conficts avoided.
+Prior to initialization of a cluster, a network needs to be considered and IP conflicts avoided.
 There are many options for Pod networking.
 Many projects mention Container Network Interface (or CNI, another CNCF project) as a way to handle deployments and cleaning up network resources.

 #### Calico

 A flat layer 3 network that communicates without IP encapsulation.
 It is used in production with many orchestration tools.
 It has a simple and flexible networking model and scales well to large environments.
 Canal is another option, that is part of the same project, which can integrate with Flannel.
-Calico also allows impleneting network policies.
+Calico also allows implementing network policies.

 [Project webpage](https://www.tigera.io/project-calico/)

 #### Flannel

 A layer 3 IPv4 network between cluster nodes.
-Ithas a long history with Kuberentes as it as developed by CoreOS.
+It has a long history with Kubernetes as it as developed by CoreOS.
 Flannel focuses on traffic between hosts, not the local container configuration for networking. `flanneld` agents sit on each node to allocate subnet leases to the host.
 It can be configured after deployment but it is easier before Pods are added.

 [Project Github](https://github.com/flannel-io/flannel)